-During 2021, the following reports were presented and submitted for the approval of the Management Board and, as the case may be, to the Supervisory Board:
+During 2022, the following reports were presented and submitted for the approval of the Management Board and, as the case may be, to the Supervisory Board:

 - Compliance report

 - Compliance risk inventory report

 - Reports on the situation of conflicts of interest

-- Monthly reports on legislative changes

-- Periodic reports on the result of the activity of verification of the controls established for the operational risks mentioned in the risk matrix

-- Annual report on the internal control system with reference to the evaluation of the effectiveness of the controls related to the risks mentioned in the risk matrix
+- Monthly reports on legislative changes - Periodic reports on the result of the activity of verification of the controls established for the operational risks mentioned in the risk matrix - Annual report on the internal control system with reference to the evaluation of the effectiveness of the controls related to the risks mentioned in the risk matrix

-- Reports on the results of compliance tests

 In order to manage the risk of non-compliance with the legal provisions and to prepare the reports, the holder of the compliance function monitored daily the legislative changes in the project phase and / or published in the Official Gazette and informed the company's management and the directions involved.
 Subsequently, monthly reports were presented containing the legislative changes, their impact on the company's activity, the measures to be taken for implementation, responsibilities and deadlines for implementing measures, the date of entry into force.
-Virtual meetings necessary for respective field.

-understanding and establishing the terms and measures to be applied were organized with the dinvolved departments.
+Virtual meetings necessary for understanding and establishing the terms and measures to be applied were organized with the dinvolved departments.

-The approved compliance and internal control plan for 2021 included daily monitoring of legislative changes, scheduling of committee meetings to assess declarations of conflict of interest, compliance courses and warnings, compliance risk checks, checks on the effectiveness of operational risk controls, revisions / updates / approvals of the policies and procedures issued by the company in accordance with the legal provisions or requests of the VIG group, quarterly screening of the portfolio during the checks on international sanctions, reports to be submitted to the Management and VIG Group Compliance, annual tests to assess knowledge and the application of the provisions of the Code of Ethics and of the compliance norms.

-To know and comply with the Code of Ethics and internal procedures, but also to know and avoid any risk of breaking the law, have been posted POPs with information on anti-corruption, anti-fraud and whistleblowing.
+The approved compliance and internal control plan for 2022 included daily monitoring of legislative changes, scheduling of committee meetings to assess declarations of conflict of interest, compliance courses and warnings, compliance risk checks, checks on the effectiveness of operational risk controls, revisions / updates / approvals of the policies and procedures issued by the company in accordance with the legal provisions or requests of the VIG group, quarterly screening of the portfolio during the checks on international sanctions, reports to be submitted to the Management and VIG Group Compliance, annual tests to assess knowledge and the application of the provisions of the Code of Ethics and of the compliance norms.
+In order to ensure knowledge and compliance with the Code of Ethics and Compliance and the internal procedures, but also to know and avoid any risk of non-compliance with the law, a training and testing session was organized for employees having as the themes anti-corruption issues, conflicts of interest, competition and international sanctions.
 Compliance policies, compliance courses, the Code of Ethics, various laws and rules are posted on the Intranet for ongoing consultation.